 Thank you for your time!
 We appreciate your relationship with us.

 Phonathons are not nurturing events catering to a small group of supporters.
 Rather, they are a rapid-fire session that aims to cover as many contacts as possible.
-Phonathon scripts help you manage the tedious hours of continuous talking.
+Great scripts help you manage the tedious hours of continuous talking and your phonathon software should accommodate that.

 If you are stuck at writing a script for fundraising cold calls, look no further.
 Read How to write the easiest Fundraising Cold Call Script (Samples Included).